chenqi008/V2C/README.md

 Pytorch implementation for “V2C: Visual Voice Cloning”

 # Get Dataset
-Please refer to to README.md in
+Please refer to to README.md in the DataConstruction folder.